HTTPArchive/almanac.httparchive.org/src/content/en/2021/mobile-web.md

   )
 }}

+{# TODO (Authors/Editors) figure description does not describe the data #}

 The data shows that just 45% of mobile page loads recorded in the CrUX dataset are meeting the 2.5 second or under target, far lower than the 60% desktop achieves.

-It does represent an small improvement from 2020, where only [43% of mobile page loads](https://almanac.httparchive.org/en/2020/performance#lcp-by-device) met the 2.5 second or under threshold.
+It does represent an small improvement from 2020, where only [43% of mobile page loads](../en/2020/performance#lcp-by-device) met the 2.5 second or under threshold.

 There are clearly bigger challenges to achieving good LCP scores for the mobile demographic, but one worth chasing.
-A recent [study from Vodafone](https://web.dev/vodafone/)showed that a reduction of just **8%** in LCP times lead to increased conversions of **31%**.
+A recent <a hreflang="en" href="https://web.dev/vodafone/">study from Vodafone</a> showed that a reduction of just **8%** in LCP times lead to increased conversions of **31%**.
 Performance can have a direct effect on revenue.

 ### Images